-WHY IS IT DIFFICULT FOR INDEX FUNDS TO KEEP UP?
+WHY IS IT DIFFICULT FOR INDEX STRATEGIES TO KEEP UP?

 Fixed income index strategies may often have difficulty matching their benchmarks' performance due to the complexities of bond indexes.
-One of the
+The U.S. listed equity market spans roughly 3,300 public

-Figure 1: Actively managed core bond funds have offered better risk-adjusted returns
+Figure 1: Actively managed core bond strategies have offered better risk-adjusted returns